 - Late return, loss, or the poor care of ILL materials jeopardizes Bay Path College's ability to obtain interlibrary loans in the future.
 As such, it is considered an abuse of Library privileges.

 - Borrowers who lose or damage ILL material will be assessed a minimum $50 replacement and processing charge up to the amount we are billed by the lending library.
-If a lost item is found and returned in good condition, and the lending library agrees to take it back, the charge will be refunded.
+If a lost item is found and returned in good condition before Hatch Library has paid for its replacement, and the lending library agrees to take it back, the charge will be refunded.

 - The Library reserves the right to limit any individual's use of interlibrary loan services or to reject any request for service.